 New policy to cover academic accommodations, rebates, re-admission, and a family university housing guarantee for spouse and dependents of mobilized or activated students

 Augusta, Maine: The University of Maine System announced today that it is finalizing a new Student Military and Mobilization and Activation Policy to support students called to duty in response to local, regional, national or international emergency situations.
 The policy will cover academic accommodations available to students, tuition and housing rebates, re-admission, and provides a guarantee that a spouse and dependents residing in family university housing can continue renting or leasing their quarters through a mobilization or activation period.

 The expected effective date of the policy will coincide with Veterans Day week and more than 20 Veterans observances occurring across the campuses this year to honor the service and sacrifice of Veterans.
-Visit this link for the draft copy of the policy academic leaders will finalize next week.

 “We work hard to meet the unique needs of students who are veterans or members of the armed forces and national guard,” said Dannel Malloy, Chancellor of the University of Maine System.
 “Our new policy highlights the many ways we will accommodate and support students when their service to our nation interrupts their education.”

 “Next week we celebrate Veterans Day and the 244th birthday of the United States Marine Corp,” said Robert Placido, Vice Chancellor of Academic Affairs for the University of Maine System.
 “It is fitting that we finalize our new activation and mobilization policy as we honor the service of Veterans across our campuses.”